-United House is a Christian-based residential house for men.
+United House provides Christian-based residential housing for men.
 We are not a homeless shelter.
 We are not a detox center or treatment facility.
 We are simply an alcohol and drug free living environment which provides resources for recovering individuals to live as a family unit while focusing on improving their overall life circumstances.
 Our residents typically reside at the United House for 1-year while they prepare to reintegrate.

 United Houses are located in quality neighborhoods to integrate our recovering individuals into mainstream communities away from undesirable environments.
 Behavior change is key for successful recovery, and living in a beautiful house in a safe neighborhood helps restore pride and self-esteem and provides additional incentive for the resident to stay sober and law-abiding.